 Dosage Forms And Strengths

-The 5 mg dosage form is a blue, round, convex tablet debossed with E612 over 5 on one side and plain on the other.
+Tablets 5 mg: blue, round, convex tablet debossed with E612 over 5 on one side and plain on the other.

-The 10 mg dosage form is a red, round, convex tablet debossed with E613 over 10 on one side and plain on the other.
+Tablets 10 mg: red, round, convex tablet debossed with E613 over 10 on one side and plain on the other.

 Storage And Handling